Achieving Rotation-Invariant Convolution via Non-Learnable Orientation Alignment Operators: Experiments

 \section{Experiments}

 This section validates the performance of RIConvs in various practical tasks.
 Based on the MNIST-Rot dataset, we first train various types of RIConvs without using data augmentation, and then test their performance on test sets that contains rotated images to evaluate their rotation invariance, and compare their performance with some existing RI-CNNs.
+We identify the inherent limitations of some RIConvs and explained the reasons behind their unstable performance.
 Subsequently, we deploy RIConvs into classical CNN backbones and test their performance on texture image recognition, aircraft classification, and remote sensing image tasks based on the Outex\_00012, MTARSI, and RESISC-45 datasets.
 Finally, we demonstrate through experiments that RConvs can still further improve the performance of CNN models even when using data augmentation.